Kostas Mitroglou: Marseille

 On 31 August 2017, French Ligue 1 club Marseille announced the signing of Mitroglou on a four-year contract for a transfer fee of €15 million to Benfica.
 On 28 September, Mitroglou made his competitive debut for Marseille in a 2017–18 UEFA Europa League group stage 1–0 away loss against Red Bull Salzburg, coming on as a substitute in the 79th minute for Maxime Lopez.

 On 6 February 2018, Mitroglou scored his first hat-trick for Marseille—to go along with one assist,—in a 9–0 blowout win over Bourg-en-Bresse in the Coupe de France.

 Loan to Galatasaray

 On 31 January 2019, Mitroglou was loaned out to Galatasaray in Süper Lig until 30 June 2020.

 Loan to PSV Eindhoven

 On 22 August 2019, PSV Eindhoven announced they would take on Mitroglou on a loan until the end of the 2019–20 season.

 Aris

 On 25 January 2021, Mitroglou signed with Greek club, Aris.
 On 21 February, he scored his first goal with the new team in the Super League against his former club Olympiacos at the Karaiskakis Stadium, in a match ended 1–1.

+SpVgg Rheurdt-Schaephuysen

+In January 2023, Mitroglou signed with German club SpVgg Rheurdt-Schaephuysen in amateur league Kreisliga A Moers.
+The club is currently in the 9th tier of the German football pyramid and is coached by Mitroglou's friend Robert Kruppa with whom Mitroglou played with in the Duisburg academy.
+The transfer of the former Champions League veteran to Germany's amateur league was described as "sensational".

+SV Scherpenberg

+On 27 June 2023 Mitroglou signed with Landesliga club SV Scherpenberg.
+On 3 September, after playing five games and scoring three goals, Mitroglou left Scherpenberg.